So this is your undocumented anchorman sitting in.

 That's nothing to do with government systems or insurance or anything.

-That's the Hippocratic Oath.
+That's the Hippocratic oath.

-Health care, health care is uh is a slightly different uh business uh w uh and it's true that that normally involves getting a doctor who'll want to know certain things about your uh ability to pay or your insurer or whatever.
+And it's true that that normally involves getting a doctor who will want to know certain things about your ability to pay or your insurer or whatever.

 She's got a recurring problem with her left hand.

-Uh can hardly dress herself all the rest of it.
+Can hardly dress herself all the rest of it.

-So we take her to this like broken down, no account, no frills, no nothing, undistinguished hospital in rural northern New Hampshire.
+So we take her to this broken down, no account, no frills, no nothing, undistinguished hospital in rural northern New Hampshire.

-And they find out uh that she's got gout, they diagnose her with the gout, and they give her a prescription to deal with the gout, which is a long term illness, a long term illness that this doctor she goes to see every month uh in her own country somehow uh unaccountably missed.
+And they find out that she's got gout, they diagnose her with the gout, and they give her a prescription to deal with the gout, which is a long-term illness, a long-term illness that this doctor she goes to see every month in her own country somehow unaccountably missed because he can't sign her up for the tests because the tests are regulated by what Sarah Palin would call a death panel.

 What you get is to chat with the doctor who listens sympathetically and then tells you to take a couple of Tylenol.